 Retargeting ads have some of the best ROIs in paid advertising, so digital marketers have every reason to check out a service like AdRoll.
 But there are a number of friction-filled steps before you can experience the ROI of these ads: you need to create an account, embed retargeting pixels, build creatives, specify a budget and provide payment information.
 On top of all of that, how is a user supposed to know if this even works?

 AdRoll makes great use of their own system.
 Immediately after a potential user lands on the AdRoll website, her internet browser automagically becomes a walking, talking AdRoll billboard.
-Sure, this isn’t a WOW moment that is directly tied to higher advertising ROIs or faster growth rates.
+Sure, this isn’t an aha moment that is directly tied to higher advertising ROIs or faster growth rates.
 But prospective clients may think, “Wow.
 It just worked on me.
 I had forgotten about AdRoll and here I am 5 hours (or days!) later being dragged back in.”

 Pulling It All Together